johnlauer/serial-port-json-server/README.md

-hostname | | Get the hostname of the current SPJS instance program portName core:architecture:name $path/to/filename | program com3 arduino:avr:uno c:\myfiles\grbl_9i.hex | Send a hex file to your Arduino board to program it. programfromurl portName core:architecture:name url | programfromurl /dev/ttyACM0 arduino:sam:arduino_due_x http://synthetos.github.io/g2/binaries/TinyG2_Due-edge-078.03-default.bin | Download a hex/bin file from a URL and then send it to your Arduino board to program it.
+hostname | | Get the hostname of the current SPJS instance program portName core:architecture:name $path/to/filename | program com3 arduino:avr:uno c:\myfiles\grbl_9i.hex | Send a hex file to your Arduino board to program it. programfromurl portName core:architecture:name url | programfromurl /dev/ttyACM0 arduino:sam:arduino_due_x http://synthetos.github.io/g2/binaries/TinyG2_Due-edge-078.03-default.bin | Download a hex/bin file from a URL and then send it to your Arduino board to program it. cayenn-sendudp | cayenn-sendudp 192.168.1.12 any-msg-to-end-of-line | Send this command into SPJS and the content after the IP address will be forwarded to the IP address you provided via UDP to port 8988 of the device.
+This enables IoT communication from the browser since browsers can't message with UDP directly.

 Programming Your Arduino from SPJS
 -------